Improving Soil Health with biochar and compost application in North Coast Vineyards

 The vineyards in the North Coast may require biochar or compost amendments.
 A recent trial (Wilson et al 2021) investigating the response of vineyards to compost applications in North Coast showed a positive yield response when rates were greater than 10 tons per acre.
 The soils in that trial were acidic and characterized as being degraded with very low concentrations of total carbon.
 The application of compost improved the carbon level significantly, raised CEC and soil pH, which was to be be anticipated with a biochar application.
 Therefore, there is a potential positive response in soil health and vineyard productivity to applications of biochar alone or in combination with a compost application in North Coast vineyards.

-A field trial has been undertaken comparing the application of biochar (at 10 tons per acre) to an application of compost (20 tons per acre) and an combined application of biochar and compost.
-These application were made in the fall of 2021.
+A field trial has been undertaken comparing the application of biochar (at 10 tons per acre) to an application of compost (20 tons per acre) and a combined application of biochar and compost.
+These applications were made in the fall of 2021.
 The impacts of these amendments on soil health, vine nutrient status, vine water status, vine yield and fruit composition will be determined during the next two vintages.
-A cost analysis and a break even analysis has been completed and the economic threshold for adoption of biochar applications in North Coast vineyards is lower than the threshold for field crops.
+A cost analysis and a break-even analysis has been completed and the economic threshold for adoption of biochar applications in North Coast vineyards is lower than the threshold for field crops.

 Project Objectives:

-The first objective of this trial was to determine the impact of biochar and compost alone or in combination on soil health parameters in North Coast Soils utilizing both the Cornell Comprehensive Assessment of Soil Health (CASH) (Moebius-Clune et al., 2016) and the Haney Soil Health Tool (Haney et al 2018).
-The second objective was to determine if there is a potential yield increase due to an application of biochar, compost or a combination of both that would justify adoption of these practices in North Coast vineyards.
+The first objective of this trial was to determine the impact of biochar and compost alone or in combination on soil health parameters in North Coast Soils utilizing the Cornell Comprehensive Assessment of Soil Health (CASH) (Moebius-Clune et al., 2016).
+The second objective was to determine if there is a potential yield increase due to an application of biochar, compost or a combination of biochar and compost that would justify adoption of these practices in North Coast vineyards.

 Objectives of the Trial.
 The specific objectives of the trial can be summarized as follows.